gdbecker/FrontendMentorProjects/nft-card/README.md

-# Frontend Mentor - QR Code Component Solution
+# Frontend Mentor - NFT Preview Card Component Solution

 This is my solution to the [NFT preview card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/nft-preview-card-component-SbdUL_w0U).
 I'm super thankful to have found Frontend Mentor as a great way to confidently grow in my coding skills with real-life projects.